dlilab/Teaching_IntroDataScience/content/syllabus.md

 Over the course, students should be able to:

 - Use `Git` and `GitHub` to create repositories, manage projects, track changes of files, recover old versions of files, push/pull changes to/from remote repositories, discuss through issues, and submit pull requests
-- Have basic working knowledge about command line and file systems
 - Be able to use `R` to get, clean, explore, visualize data, and conduct simple statistic analyses
 - Organize the above processes into a _project_ or an R package
 - Use unit tests in `R` to assure code functionality